DanPoliseno/g2/doc/integration/elasticsearch.md

 ### Pause the indexing

-In the **Admin Area > Settings > General > Advanced Search** section, select the **Pause Advanced Search Indexing** setting, and then save your change.
+In the **Admin Area > Settings > General > Advanced Search** section, select the **Pause Elasticsearch Indexing** setting, and then save your change.

 With this, all updates that should happen on your Elasticsearch index will be buffered and caught up once unpaused.